 Understand before translating

-Each collaboration starts with a review of the source content, target audience, and communication goals.
-I also look at existing workflows to understand how translation fits into your internal processes.
+Each collaboration starts with a review of the source content, audience, and communication goals.
+I also assess how translation fits into your current workflows to anticipate risks early.

 2